 Elvis contains numerous features for collaborating with users who access Elvis remotely, such as:

-- Sending an e-mail link to view assets in Elvis
+- Sending a Shared Link to view, upload, or approve assets in Elvis

 - Accessing Elvis Server remotely through the Server client